inno-se/the-guide/README.md

 During QAW, facilitators identify and clarify [architectural drivers](#architectural-drivers) with stakeholders and the architect and then help stakeholders generate, prioritize, and refine [QA scenarios](#quality-attribute-scenario-qas) based on these drivers [[^BckCh19], Sec.
 19.2, pp. 279-281]

 ### Utility tree

+This approach can be used when stakeholders aren't readily available [[^DesigningSoftwareArchitectures], Sec.
+2.4.2, p.
+50].

 The utility tree concept is explained in detail in [[^BckCh19], Sec.
 19.4, p.
 284].